Wisconsin Department of Children and Families

 Wisconsin Works (W-2) Manual

 The ARP placement is for a pregnant woman in her 3rd trimester who is diagnosed with an At Risk Pregnancy.
 The participant receives a monthly payment of $673.
-A pregnant woman in an ARP placement must not be subject to requirements of W-2 employment positions, such as Employability Plans (EPs), sanctions for nonparticipation, etc. Pregnant teens younger than eighteen (18) years are not eligible for an ARP placement.
+A pregnant woman in an ARP placement must not be subject to requirements of W-2 employment positions, such as Employability Plans (EPs).
+Pregnant teens younger than eighteen (18) years are not eligible for an ARP placement.

 A pregnant woman who meets all of the following requirements must be placed in an At Risk Pregnancy (ARP) placement: